adamisntdead/poke/README.md

   Options:

-    -V, --version             Output the version number
+    -V, --version               output the version number
-    -r, --retry [value]       Broken links are retried with new hostname -s, --shallow             Do not check pages rooted outside of provided url -q, --quiet               Supress warnings and loading messages(for ci) -m, --method [head|post]  HTTP method used to check links, defaults to head --skip-images             Skip the image checks
+    -r, --retry [value]         broken links are retried with new hostname -s, --shallow               do not check pages rooted outside of provided url -m, --max-img-size [value]  looks for images that are over this size in kb.
+Defaults to 500 -q, --quiet                 Supress warnings and loading messages(for ci) -m, --method [head|post]    HTTP method used to check links, defaults to head --skip-images               Skip the image checks
+    --skip-duplicates           Skip the duplicate page checks
     -h, --help                  output usage information
 ```

 Sample Output